embeddedideation/embeddedideation.github.io/_posts/2016-03-10-exploring-the-physical-address-space-on-ios.markdown

 STR w1, [x0]
 ~~~

-Failure to do this results in a kernel panic, possibly an unaligned kernel data abort or a fault triggered by the memory
+Failure to do this results in a kernel panic: possibly an unaligned kernel data abort or a fault triggered by the memory
 controller.